awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.RMAN.md

 You can crosscheck archived redo logs using the Amazon RDS procedure `rdsadmin.rdsadmin_rman_util.crosscheck_archivelog`\.

-You can use this procedure to crosscheck the archived redo logs registered in the control file and optionally delete the expired logs\.
-Each time an RMAN backup is performed, a record is made in the control file\.
+You can use this procedure to crosscheck the archived redo logs registered in the control file and optionally delete the expired logs records\.
+When RMAN makes a backup, it creates a record in the control file\.
 Over time, these records increase the size of the control file\.
-It is best practice to flush old, expired records periodically\.
+We recommend that you remove expired records periodically\.

 **Note**
 Standard Amazon RDS backups don't use RMAN and therefore don't create records in the control file\.